vielhuber/chefcookie/README.md

 #### multi language support

-instead of plain text you can provide objects for any label:
+instead of plain text you can provide language objects for any label:

 ```js
 {